-- (i) To the pre-application that was on the waiting list with the TBRB but did not have an active Certificate of Reservation at the time of the TBRB lottery and achieved points under §12.6(12) of this chapter (relating to Waiting List); and - (ii) To the pre-application with the highest number of points achieved under §12.6(13) of this chapter (relating to Tax-Exempt Bond 50% Test). - (e) Inducement Resolution.
-After the pre-applications have been scored and ranked, the pre-application will be presented to the Department's Board for consideration of an inducement resolution declaring the Department's initial intent to issue Bonds with respect to the Development.
+(A) To the pre-application that was on the waiting list with the TBRB but did not have an active Certificate of Reservation at the time of the TBRB lottery and achieved the maximum number of points under §12.6(12) of this chapter (relating to Waiting List); and

+(B) To the pre-application with the highest number of positive points achieved under

+§12.6(9)(13) of this chapter (relating to Development Support/OppositionTax-Exempt Bond 50% Test).

+(d) Inducement Resolution.
+After the pre-applications have been scored and ranked, the preapplication will be presented to the Department's Board for consideration of an inducement resolution declaring the Department's initial intent to issue Bonds with respect to the Development.
 Approval of the inducement resolution does not guarantee final Board approval of the Bond Application.
 Department staff may recommend that the Board not approve an inducement resolution for a pre-application.
 Notwithstanding the foregoing, Department staff may, but is not required to, recommend that an inducement resolution be approved despite the presence of neighborhood risk factors, undesirable site features, or requirements that may necessitate a waiver, that have not fully been evaluated by staff at pre-application.
 The Applicant recognizes the risk involved in moving forward should this be the case and the Department assumes no responsibility or liability in that regard.
 Each Development is unique, and therefore, making the final determination to issue Bonds is often dependent on the issues presented at the time the full Application is considered by the Board.